Mersorcium/mersorcium.github.io/README.md

 ![click_posters](how-to-post/posters_loc.jpg)

-and then upload the image:
+and then upload the image (you need to log in with an authorized account to see this option):

 ![upload_posters](how-to-post/upload_posters.jpg)